-Dr. Duff says, "' Give me,' says one, ' the songs of a country and I will let any one else make the laws of it.' ' Give me,' says other, 'the school books of a country, and I will let any one
+Dr. Duff says, "'Give me, says one, the songs of a country and I will let any one else make the laws of it.
+Give me, says another, 'the school books of a country, and I will let any one else make both its laws and its songs."